The First Scene: Promotions

 Yuri appeared as a guest on the October 3, 2018 episode of the MBC variety show Weekly Idol where she discussed her upcoming debut album and performed a snippet of her song.
 She held a debut showcase in Seoul on October 4, 2018, which was broadcast live through the Naver app V Live.
 There, the singer performed the single "Into You" live for the first time, along with another track from the album, "Illusion".
 She also discussed her preparations for the album.
 Yuri had her debut stage on the music program Music Bank on October 5, 2018, performing both "Into You" and "Illusion".
 The singer also performed the two songs on Show!
 Music Core and Inkigayo.

 Reception

-Upon its release, The First Scene topped the iTunes album chart in more than 14 countries' all over the world and debuted at number 10 on Billboard's World Albums chart in its first week with only one day to garner points to enter it.
+Upon its release, The First Scene topped the iTunes album chart in more than 14 countries and debuted at number 10 on Billboard's World Albums chart in its first week with only one day to garner points to enter it.
 The album charted at number two on the Gaon Album Chart.